Ceridian-UCLA Pulse of Commerce Index: Pulse of Commerce Index and the broader economy

-In contrast to other economic indicators, which have a lag time or are based only on surveys of business leaders’ attitudes, the PCI is based on real-time, actual consumption data that provides insight into the economy before the monthly Industrial Production number is issued.
+Unlike other economic indicators that rely on surveys or have a lag, the PCI uses real-time consumption data, offering insights into the economy before the monthly Industrial Production number is released.

 "This is the first source of data on diesel sales in almost real time.
 Diesel in the USA is the fuel used almost exclusively to move goods and materials.
 If there is an increase in diesel sales – it is pretty good evidence the economy is improving."

 As the index changes, it offers real comparisons to past performance that captures a solid picture of what has happened, while showing the direction of the overall U.S. economy.
 This insight is invaluable to businesses, manufacturers, retailers and municipalities as they determine business strategy, plan for growth, or prepare for and manage a downturn.

 "Back-testing of the data to 1999 shows the index closely matches growth in real gross domestic product and changes in the Federal Reserve's industrial production data.

 "The index's main advantage over other data is its timeliness.
 The index is scheduled for release at 8:00 a.m.
 (ET) on the 10th day of each month--about four or five days before the Fed's industrial report.
 Because Ceridian can access all fuel purchases in real time, the index won't be subject to revisions."